rafnixschaf/iota/apps/wallet/README.md

-# Iota Wallet
+# IOTA Wallet

-A Chrome extension wallet for [Iota](https://iota.org).
+A Chrome extension wallet for [IOTA](https://iota.org).

 # Set Up

 **Requirements**: 18.0.0 or later.

 Dependencies are managed using [`pnpm`](https://pnpm.io/).
-You can start by installing dependencies in the root of the Iota repository:
+You can start by installing dependencies in the root of the iota repository:

 ```
 $ pnpm install
 ```

-> All `pnpm` commands below are intended to be run in the root of the Iota repo.
+> All `pnpm` commands below are intended to be run in the root of the iota repo.

 ## Build in watch mode (dev)